brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 - [:+1: You Don't Need jQuery!: Ajax Requests](http://blog.garstasio.com/you-dont-need-jquery/ajax/) I'm loving this series.
 SOOO good.
 - Went snowboarding for the first time since 1999.
 Ugh.
 - Learning Vanilla AJAX requests has been challenging
-- Understangin Callbacks has been confusing too
+- Understandind Callbacks has been confusing too
+- I spent a lot of time networking and catching up with friends and family that I've been putting on pause while I study this JS stuff
+- Just starting to dive back into build processess again.
+Man, I'm so rusty with all the webpack stuff!
+- My brother Mike might want to take a DevYear too.
+Just thinking about teaching too.